M.S. Concentrations

 - Devices and Nanofab

-Students completing one or more of these concentrations should refer to their degree as a Master of Science in Electrical and Computer Engineering with a concentration in <name of concentration>.
-Students satisfying the requirements for more than one concentration may acknowledge all concentrationons for which they fulfill the requirements.
-All concentrations require a minimum of four ECE courses, distributed across categories as described below.
+Students completing one or more of these concentrations should refer to their degree as a Master of Science in Electrical and Computer Engineering with a concentration in <Name of Concentration>.
+Students satisfying the requirements for more than one concentration may acknowledge all concentrations for which they fulfill the requirements.
+All concentrations require a minimum of four ECE courses distributed across certain categories, as described below.

 AI/ML Systems (AIML)

-The AI/ML concentration will provide students the opportunity for in-depth specialization in artificial intelligence and machine learning, and their applications to various natural and technological systems.
-Students will take introductory courses that cover the basics of machine learning, statistics, and optimization and their application in numerous fields including advanced speech, image, and neural processing.
-In addition, students will also have the opportunity to apply the techniques in machine learning and AI to specific problem domains such as personalized healthcare, smart grid, computational photography, or social networks.
+The AI/ML concentration will provide students the opportunity for in-depth specialization in artificial intelligence and machine learning and their applications to various natural and technological systems.
+Students will take introductory courses that cover the basics of machine learning, statistics, and optimization and their application in numerous fields, including advanced speech, image, and neural processing.
+In addition, students will also have the opportunity to apply techniques in machine learning and AI to specific problem domains such as personalized health care, smart grid, computational photography, and social networks.

 Course Menu